roman-milk/roman-milk.github.io/mistaken-identity.md

+===

- ****** Mistaken Identity Ch.
-02 ****** byStoryTeller07© Bernard and Sandra had speedily reached the room, torn their clothes off, and were writhing on the bed.
+Bernard and Sandra had speedily reached the room, torn their clothes off, and were writhing on the bed.
 Bernard was amazed at the way she freely sucked his cock into her mouth, and swallowed it.
 He only just held back from spurting his load into her belly.

  She came up for air, and smiled at him.
 'I know you want to.
 I'll revive you for my turn if you do,' she said, with a look of devilment in her eyes.